ghostintranslation/motherboard6/README.md

 ## Teensy

-In order to run any sketch on the Teensy you have to install the Teensyduino add-on to Arduino.
+In order to run any sketch on the Teensy you have to install Arduino and the Teensyduino add-on.
 Follow the instructions from the official page: https://www.pjrc.com/teensy/teensyduino.html

-Then open the sketch located in the Motherboard6 folder of this repo.
+1. Then open `Synth.ino` located in the `Synth` folder of this repo.

-In the Tools -> USB Type menu, choose "Serial + midi".
+2. In the Tools -> USB Type menu, choose `Serial + midi`.
+3. Plug the Teensy to your computer with a micro USB cable.
+(It's ok if the Teensy is on the module)

-Then you are ready to compile and upload the sketch.
+4. Then just click the arrow button to upload the code

 ## MIDI

 The MIDI input and output jacks are directly connected to the Teensy serial input and output.
-That means there is not protection against voltage or current.
+That means there is no protection against voltage or current.
 It is primarily ment to connect 2 of these modules, or 2 Teensy together.
-If you want to connect something else to it make sure to provide a maximum of 3.3v and 250 mA.
+If you want to connect something else to it make sure to provide a maximum of `3.3v` and `250mA`.

 ## How to code